Quotation marks in English: Quotations and speech

 For speech within speech, the other style is used as inner quotation marks:

 Sometimes quotations are nested in more levels than inner and outer quotation.
-Nesting levels up to five can be found in the Christian Bible.
 In these cases, questions arise about the form (and names) of the quotation marks to be used.
 The most common way is to simply alternate between the two forms, thus:

 If such a passage is further quoted in another publication, then all of their forms have to be shifted up by one level.

 In many cases, quotations that span multiple paragraphs are set as block quotations, and thus do not require quotation marks.
 However, quotation marks are used for multiple-paragraph quotations in some cases, especially in narratives, where the convention in English is to give opening quotation marks to the first and each subsequent paragraph, using closing quotation marks only for the final paragraph of the quotation, as in the following example from Pride and Prejudice:

-As noted above, in some older texts, the quotation mark is repeated every line, rather than every paragraph.

 When quoted text is interrupted, such as with the phrase he said, a closing quotation mark is used before the interruption, and an opening quotation mark after.
 Commas are also often used before and after the interruption, more often for quotations of speech than for quotations of text:

 Quotation marks are not used for indirect speech.
 This is because indirect speech can be a paraphrase; it is not a direct quote, and in the course of any composition, it is important to document when one is using a quotation versus when one is just giving content, which may be paraphrased, and which could be open to interpretation.

 For example, if Hal says: "All systems are functional", then, in indirect speech: